Blue Diamond Cholla (Cylindropuntia multigeniculata)

 General: Blue Diamond Cholla (Cylindropuntia multigeniculata) is a low-growing, shrubby, densely branched cactus with one to several upright stems and many, short side branches that grow so compactly that the little stems seem to interlock.
 The spines are fairly short and narrow, white, and dense enough to obscure the green of the stem.
-The fruits are yellow, persistent, and spineless (some populations have spiny fruits).
+The fruits are yellow, persistent, and spineless (eastern populations have spiny fruits).
 This plant sometimes grows on the ground as a mat.

 Blue Diamond Cholla is a rare, but locally common (rare, but where they grow, there can be many individuals in a small area) component of vegetation communities on well-drained gravelly and rocky limestone ridges on upper bajadas and steep slopes into the lower mountains in the Upper Sonoran (Mojave Desert Scrub) life zone.

-This rare species occurs in Red Rocks NCA, in the La Madre Mountain Range, in the Gold Butte region of Lake Mead, and on the Desert National Wildlife Range, but it can not be easily seen anywhere.
-Long hikes, long drives on rough dirt roads, or trespass onto private property are required to see it.
+This rare species occurs in Red Rocks NCA, in the La Madre Mountain Range, in the Gold Butte region of Lake Mead, and on the Desert National Wildlife Range, and at Delamar Ghost Town (Lincoln County, NV), but it can not be easily seen anywhere.
+Long hikes, long drives on rough dirt roads, or trespass onto private property are required to see it. |

 Family: Cactus (Cactaceae).